spion/genny/README.md

 # genny

-A tiny ES6 (harmony) library for node 0.11.2 and up that helps you use generators with node style callbacks, similar to [suspend](https://github.com/jmar777/suspend)
+An ES6 (harmony) library for node 0.11.2 and up that helps you use generators with node style callbacks, similar to [suspend](https://github.com/jmar777/suspend)

+Benefits:

+- No need to wrap anything or use fn.bind.
+Works with regular callback-taking node functions.
+- Complete error stack traces

+Drawbacks:

+- Doesn't work with promises (yet)

 # usage examples